Article

 Genres in Scientific and Technical Rhetoric

-Authors: Carolyn R. Miller (North Carolina State University at Raleigh) , Jeanne Fahnestock (University of Maryland)
+Authors: Carolyn R. Miller (North Carolina State University at Raleigh) , Lauren Leigh Cutlip (University of South Florida)

 • Genres in Scientific and Technical Rhetoric